 Sustainability is all the rage nowadays!
 Organizations of all shapes and sizes are endeavoring to make a smaller ecological footprint, and governments around the world have begun to take decisive action.
 With all this going on, it can be hard to imagine yourself making much of a difference.
 After all, you’re just one person.
 Luckily, just changing your living space can contribute to environmental preservation.
 Here are a few ways to make your home more sustainable.

 It’s often tempting to buy short-lived products, especially if you’re young.
-These items are cheaper and can be easily re-bought.
+These items are cheaper and can be easily replaced.
 However, sustainability requires less resource usage.
 This means that a long-lasting product is far more eco-friendly than one which needs to be replaced.
 Therefore, it’s wise to shop for higher quality items that won’t break down quickly, or used products.
 You may also look for companies that use renewable resources.
 Products like the Cariloha bed pillow, which is made from bamboo, can be made and sold without wasting environmental resources.
 If you have an accident that results in an unusable item, this type of product makes the replacement process far safer.

 Use Renewable Energy